 Aayla Secura is driving the Republic Cruiser to dock with Anakin's flagship.
 She overshoots, puts it in reverse, and then scrapes the communications dish on the hull of the larger ship as it comes in for dock.
 In the starting cutscene for the next mission on that branch, Artoo is repairing the top of the Cruiser when Anakin accidentally kicks the ignition.
 Aayla shoves Anakin out of the way, starts scrambling across the controls....and sends the ship forward - ripping off the dish and Artoo.
-Did I mention that she then went and crashed the Cruiser into the planet they were orbitting?
+She then crashes the Cruiser into the planet they were orbiting.

 Nahdar's death at the hands of Grievous, including the resulting corpse.

 In one of the Last Crusade cutscenes, when Schneider attempts to get Indy's attention for the first time, she first jumps up and down waving.
 When he doesn't see her, she throws an orange at his head, and when he sees her, she walks towards him in slow-motion, flipping her hair in a suggestive way.
 And then Indy's eyes turn into hearts.